andysellick/timepicker/README.md

 Options
 -------

-- twentyfourhour: 0 or 1.
+- **twentyfourhour**: 0 or 1.
 Defaults to 0, which sets the time to a 12 hour clock.
-- initialHour: the initial hour shown in the input.
+- **initialHour**: the initial hour shown in the input.
-- initialMin: the initial minute shown in the input.
+- **initialMin**: the initial minute shown in the input.
-- initialAMPM: 'AM' or 'PM'.
+- **initialAMPM**: 'AM' or 'PM'.
 The initial value for am or pm.
 Ignored if twentyfourhour is 1.
-- incrementMins: number.
+- **incrementMins**: number.
 When the change value buttons for minutes are clicked, change the minutes by this number.
 Defaults to 5 (hours always change by 1).
-- increaseText: text string for the increment button text.
+- **increaseText**: text string for the increment button text.
 Defaults to "+"
-- decreaseText: text string for the decrement button text.
+- **decreaseText**: text string for the decrement button text.
 Defaults to "-"

 TODO